 ZS: Going back to something you mentioned a little bit ago you talked about how you called the events of 1967 a rebellion as opposed to a riot.
 Can you talk about why you would refer to it as that?

 WA: Because it was a response to what many folk felt.
-The only way you can get certain folks attentions is to do things of that nature and it was now some people might have used it for their own means, but other used it as means of expression.
-It’s interesting because back in that day there were when Dr. King was having his marches in various cities and a news person asked him “you know, Dr. King, you are having all these non-violent marches and then you see these riots.”
+The only way you can get certain folks' attentions is to do things of that nature and it was now some people might have used it for their own means, but other used it for means of expression.
+It’s interesting because back in that day there were — when Dr. King was having his marches in various cities and a news person asked him, “You know, Dr. King, you are having all these non-violent marches and then you see these riots.”
 The press called them riots.
-Rebellions places like Detroit, L.A, Chicago; there were 125 cities that went up in flames during the time King was having his stuff.
-And so he said, “you know,” Dr. King response to that was “Yeah, I understand that and I still believe that peaceful non-violent assembly is the best way to do this but it would be contradictory or hypocritical for me to talk about non-violent protests over economic issues if I don’t at the same time talk about the root causes of why they occur.”
-So riots are really the language of the unheard.
-That’s what Dr. King said and I think that’s how many of us view the rebellions, the language of the unheard.
-You’re not necessarily getting at the … by having a press conference the attention of folk that will make a difference because as a result of that New Detroit was created, structure with business people, political people, community people to address the social, economic, and political concerns of the city of Detroit.
+Rebellions places like Detroit, LA, Chicago.
+There were 125 cities that went up in flames during the time King was having his stuff.
+And so he said, “you know,” Dr. King response to that was, “Yeah, I understand that and I still believe that peaceful non-violent assembly is the best way to do this but it would be contradictory or hypocritical for me to talk about non-violent protests over economic issues if I don’t at the same time talk about the root causes of why they occur.
+So riots are really the language of the unheard."
+That’s what Dr. King said and I think that’s the way many of us view the rebellions, the language of the unheard.
+You’re not necessarily getting at the — by having a press conference the attention of folk that will make a difference because as a result of that New Detroit was created, structure with business people, political people, community people to address the social, economic, and political concerns of the city of Detroit.
 Funds were created to do economic development.
 Race relations were then beginning to be talked about.
 The whole issue of police controlling the city being an occupying army.
-And as you know that’s what certainly lead to the propelling of Richard Austin to run as -- you may not know -- as the first black mayor for the city of Detroit.
+And as you know that’s what certainly lead to the propelling of Richard Austin to run as — you may not know — as the first black mayor for the city of Detroit.
 I remember wearing a button saying “Black Mayor 1969.”
-We wanted Richard Austin, who was the secretary of state, first black secretary of state for Michigan, real good guy ran but unsuccessfully, but that’s who we wanted.
+We wanted Richard Austin, who was the Secretary of State, first Black Secretary of State for Michigan, real good guy ran but unsuccessfully, but that’s who we wanted.
 And then a few years later you have Coleman Young.
-We move from the “Big Four” to S.T.R.E.S.S (Stop the Robberies Enjoy Safe Streets) that was the decoy unit that was formed by the police department.
-They killed about 19, 20 people and they decoy units set up to trap black folk and community people into criminal behavior and in most cases they would have folks guns were planted on the people they would have folks in certain positions where they had to make certain moves and then they could take them out, so it was a very detonating unit.
-And Coleman Young came in vowing to eliminate S.T.R.E.S.S and to integrate the police department and the fire department and to make Detroit much more representative of the community in which it exists and a lot of us support it.
+We move from the “Big Four” to S.T.R.E.S.S., Stop the Robberies Enjoy Safe Streets.
+That was the decoy unit that was formed by the police department.
+They killed about 19, 20 people and they were decoy units set up to trap Black folk and community people into criminal behavior and in most cases they would have folks guns were planted on the people they would have folks in certain positions where they had to make certain moves and then they could take them out, so it was a very detonating unit.
+And Coleman Young came in vowing to eliminate S.T.R.E.S.S. and to integrate the police department and the fire department and to make Detroit much more representative of the community in which it exists and a lot of us support it.
 That’s how he became mayor, he rode that horse into public office and so that’s why.

 ZS: You mentioned viewing the police as an occupying force.
 Were the police viewed that way prior to the rebellion?